stereoabuse/ehr-buddy/README.md

 - **Audit log** -- append-only record of every read, edit, and export of patient data (HIPAA §164.312(b)), exportable to CSV
 - **Backups** -- copy the SQLite database, or export a ZIP archive of database + documents + CSVs + manifest

-No cloud sync, authentication, payments, claims, or third-party services.
-EHR Buddy never makes a network request.
-Designed for a single clinician on a single machine.
+No cloud sync, authentication, payments, claims, or third-party services so EHR Buddy never makes a network request.

 ---